SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![Displays the list of docker images running in the IoT Edge simulator VM.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image116.png 'Bash shell')

-22. You should have four containers running at this point.
+24. You should have five containers running at this point.

-23. View the Stream Analytics module logs to see the telemetry it is reading, as well as any outputs it generates based on anomalies.
+25. View the Stream Analytics module logs to see the telemetry it is reading, as well as any outputs it generates based on anomalies.
 You should see a large degree more vehicle telemetry feeding into the Stream Analytics module than what it sends out.
 This, of course, is by design.
 Replace {moduleName} with the Stream Analytics module name.
 Press <kbd>Ctrl/Cmd</kbd>+<kbd>c</kbd> to return to the command line.

     ```
     sudo iotedge logs -f {moduleName}